papypom/docs.kntc.be/content.en/docs/docker/_index.md

       - portainer_data:/data
       - /var/run/docker.sock:/var/run/docker.sock
     restart: unless-stopped
+    ## The following lines are needed for caddy-docker-proxy.
     networks:
       - caddy
     labels:
-      caddy: portainer.example.com
-      caddy.reverse_proxy: "{{upstreams 9000}}"
+      caddy: portainer.example.com #Change for the domain you'll use. caddy.reverse_proxy: "{{upstreams 9000}}"
+      ## The following lines are needed for Authelia to provide 2FA.
+      caddy.forward_auth.uri: /api/authz/forward-auth
+      caddy.forward_auth.copy_headers: "Remote-User Remote-Groups Remote-Name Remote-Email"
+      # This next line indicates where to reach Authelia.
+If you want to limit to a subpath you can modify it as such : caddy.forward_auth: "\subpath app:9091"
+      # If accessing Authelia from another server. put the URL (with the https://) of Authelia instead of app:9091 in the following line.
+      caddy.forward_auth: app:9091
+      # Uncomment the next if accessing Authelia from another server. header_up is required here as we have Caddy in front of Authelia remotely and we need to let that Caddy know we want to talk to Authelia and not some other site.
+      # caddy.foward_auth.header_up: "Host {upstream_hostport}"

 networks:
-  caddy: #change the network name if needed.
+  caddy:
     external: true

 volumes:
   portainer_data: {}
 ```

+You'll note that most of the lines are caddy related, they won't be used at first but that way everything is there from the start.

-Then, from within the folder, a simple `sudo docker compose up -d` will spin up portainer on port 9443 (don't forget to append https://).
+Bring portainer up with `sudo docker compose up -d` and it'll be reachable on port 9443 (don't forget to append https://).

 ## Setting up caddy

-Using [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) which allows for the generation of the caddyfile on the fly by settings labels on the target docking machine (this is the reason behind the 2 -l in the portainer command).
+Using [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) which allows for the generation of the caddyfile on the fly by settings labels on the target docking machine.

 Replace the content of the highlighted lines as specified.